Kanna, Gunma

 Kanna (神流町, Kanna-machi) is a town located in Gunma Prefecture, Japan.
-As of 1 October 2020, the town had an estimated population of 1,645 and a population density of 14.35 persons per km².
+As of 1 October 2020, the town had an estimated population of 1,645 and a population density of 14.35 persons per km^{2}.
 The total area of the town is 114.6 sqkm.
 A footprint of Japan's first dinosaurs was discovered in former Nakasato village, now part of Kanna.

 Geography

 Kanna is located in the mountainous southwestern portion of Gunma Prefecture, bordered by Saitama Prefecture to the south.